 Near Fine in Very Good jacket.
 First edition, first printing.
 Bound in publisher's blue cloth with spine lettered in gilt.
 Near Fine with slight sunning to spine and light edge wear.
 Pages toned, with foxing to preliminary and terminal sheets.
 In a Very Good unclipped dust jacket with toning to spine, chipping and edge-tears, foxing to flaps and blindside.
 The first British trade edition of the classic dystopian novel that posited a nearly omnipotent totalitarian state essentially built from the ground up, rather than the top-down dictatorship of 1984.

-Add this copy of Brave New World to cart. $8,000.00, very good condition, Sold by Whitmore Rare Books, ships from Pasadena, CA, UNITED STATES, published 1932 by Chatto & Windus.
+Add this copy of Brave New World to cart. $8,000.00, good condition, Sold by Burnside Rare Books rated 5.0 out of 5 stars, ships from Portland, OR, UNITED STATES, published 1932 by Chatto & Windus.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.